Divested-Mobile/CVE_Checker/README.md

 ---------------------------
 - This part is entirely up to you
 - They are intended to be run during build time
-- The results of them shouldn't be commited to a tree due to the automated nature
+- The results of them shouldn't be committed to a tree due to the automated nature

 Identifying Failed Patches
 --------------------------